sfc-gh-dcole/SnowConvertDDLExportScripts/Redshift/README.md

 If you encounter any bugs with the tool please file an issue in the [Issues](https://github.com/MobilizeNet/SnowConvertDDLExportScripts/issues) section of our GitHub repo.

+## Known issues

+* There is a known issue when procedure code exceeds 65535 characters. `[22001] ERROR: value too long for type character varying(65535)`

+To solve this issue, we set up a Python alternative.
+Please refer to the `python_alternative` folder for more information.

 ## License

 These export scripts are licensed under the [MIT license](https://github.com/MobilizeNet/SnowConvertDDLExportScripts/blob/main/Redshift/LICENSE.txt).